Katsumi44/LiftedDynamics/README.md

 ### Dependencies

+The Python programs [main_SimulatedObject](https://github.com/Katsumi44/LiftedDynamics/blob/main/LGNN_modified/scripts/main_SimulatedObject.py) and [main_RealObject](https://github.com/Katsumi44/LiftedDynamics/blob/main/LGNN_modified/scripts/main_RealObject.py) are run in the environment of Microsoft Windows 10 and Python 3.9.13.
 External libraries that need to be installed, along with the versions used by this project, are listed below:

 - `fire==0.6.0`
 - `matplotlib==3.9.0`